What To Do When Someone Dies

 While inevitable, we rarely discuss death and as a result, death and its consequences are often not understood.

-We at Batemans Bay, Moruya or Narooma Funerals are here to help and assist you.
+We at Batemans Bay and Moruya Funerals are here to help and assist you.
 You can call us at any time of the day or night when a death occurs, for professional advice.
 We can help you with what to do next.

 When Someone dies at Home

 The first contact should be with the deceased’s doctor who will issue the Medical Certificate of Cause of Death, if satisfied with the death.
 Immediately after informing the doctor, you should contact us.
 We will arrange a suitable time, day or night, to transfer the deceased person into our care and for our Funeral Arranger to visit you at home or in one of our three offices to complete the funeral arrangements.

 When Someone dies in Hospital / Care Facility

 Where a death occurs in a hospital or other care facility, these authorities will take care of the medical requirements.
 You will need to collect any personal belongings.